st-sw/STC3115GenericDriver/README.md

 SW Requirements:
 ----------------
-Implement the I2C driver dependant on your platform.
+Implement the I2C driver depending on your platform.

 SW Configuration:
 ----------------